 Coastal, and woodland walks sharpen my senses and enable me to see and think with greater clarity, as well as providing me rich pickings of widely ranging materials – stone, shell, metal, papers, organic matter etc. The common quality is that they have all been transformed by time and elemental forces, into new forms of beauty that never fail to engage me.

-Grayson Perry eloquently extols the virtues of organic change, when referring to the allure of naturally altered surfaces on ancient artefacts…… "their beauty not diminished, but enhanced by 1400 years" and declaring that "the unknown craftsman I most love is age".
+Grayson Perry so succinctly extols the virtue of organic change, when referring to the allure of the naturally altered surfaces upon ancient artefacts……."their beauty not diminished, but enhanced by 1400 years" and declaring that "the unknown craftsman I most love is age".

-Aspects of restoration and repair often feature in my thinking and working practices – anything showing signs of wear and an unknown history just calls out to me, and begs attention!
+Aspects of restoration and repair often feature in my work – anything showing signs of wear and tear, usually with an unknown history, just calls out to me and begs attention!